Google Manifesto points to a larger problem Silicon Valley struggles to solve

 There were reports (Bloomberg) Monday night (Recode) that the author was fired, but NBC News could not independently confirm them.

+Pichai added that certain employees shouldn't have to worry or feel judged when they speak at meetings.

+But he also made clear that Google fosters an environment that encourages expression, and those with a minority viewpoint can't be discounted.
+In general, "it remains our policy to not take action against anyone for prompting these discussions," he said, adding: "I'd encourage each of you to make an effort over the coming days to reach out to those who might have different perspectives from your own.
+I will be doing the same."

-The tech industry has long been a predominantly white male sector and it's something many companies are making a more conscious effort to change by hiring a more diverse workforce — and hopefully increasing the number of women and minorities in technical and leadership positions.
+The tech industry has long been a predominantly white male sector and it's something many companies are making a more conscious effort to change by hiring a more diverse workforce — with the potential to increase the number of women and minorities in technical and leadership positions.

 Overall, Google's workforce is 69 percent male, 31 percent female.
 When it comes to technical positions, the gender breakdown is even more skewed, with just 20 percent of technical jobs being filled by women.
 Google's diversity report notes they're making progress in hiring more women for tech jobs, marking a 1 percent increase from the previous year.